What is Eyelid Surgery / Blepharoplasty?

-A personal consultation in our exclusive Dallas office is the very first step to take if you are considering a eyelid surgery / blepharoplasty procedure.
+A personal consultation in our exclusive Dallas office is the very first step to take if you are considering the eyelid surgery / blepharoplasty procedure.

-During the consultation at Park Cities Plastic Surgery Center, Dr. David Liland will assess your physical and emotional health and discuss your expectations about eyelid surgery / blepharoplasty.
-The skin elasticity and tone of your upper & lower eyelid will be fully evaluated.
-Often, patients who are bothered by excess skin in their upper eyelids don’t realize that a sagging brow is contributing to that appearance.
+During the consultation at Park Cities Plastic Surgery, Dr. David Liland will assess physical and emotional health and expectations regarding the eyelid surgery / blepharoplasty procedure.
+The skin elasticity and tone of the upper & lower eyelid will be fully evaluated.
+Often, patients who are bothered by excess skin in their upper eyelids do not realize that a sagging brow is contributing to the appearance.

-You will also be able to ask questions about eyelid surgery / blepharoplasty, talk about incisions and risks involved with the procedure.
+You will be able to discuss the eyelid surgery / blepharoplasty procedure, the incisions, and the risks involved with the procedure.

-Dr. David Liland will show you several pre and post-op pictures of eyelid surgery / blepharoplasty procedures.
+Dr. David Liland will show several pre and post-op pictures of eyelid surgery / blepharoplasty procedure.